 Anneke Klasing (formerly von Raggamby) has been working for Ecologic Institute Berlin since 1998.
 She heads the Human Resources team and is responsible for team management, personnel recruitment and development as well as strategic personnel work.
-She is also a member of the Governance Team, the governing body of Ecologic Institute.
+She is also a member of the Steering Group, the governing body of Ecologic Institute.
 Anneke Klasing works in German and English.

 In 2012 Anneke Klasing took over the management of the Human Resources Team.
 Within the scope of personnel development, she has since then been responsible for the survey and analysis of personnel development requirements, the conception of personnel development measures as well as their planning and implementation.
 Within the area of personnel recruitment, she determines the personnel requirements in line with the areas concerned, defines the profiles of the positions to be filled and controls the application procedure through to hiring.
 As part of her strategic human resources work, she works closely with the Institute's management to develop interdisciplinary projects, implement them and support organisational development.
 Team development includes the further development and professionalisation of the HR work of Ecologic Institute.
 In addition, she is the contact person for all large and small questions regarding the Institute's staff.

 In addition to her work at Ecologic Institute, she holds a teaching position at the School of Sustainable Development in the programme "Strategic Sustainability Management", where she is also a member of the Advisory Board.
 She teaches in the modules "Orientation, Positioning, Perspective Development and Ethical Reflection" and "Reflection: Sustainability as a Process".
 Further teaching experience includes the Duke in Berlin programme.